 I couldn’t bring myself to do it.

-So I stood taller, unafraid of the kitten.
+So I stood taller, unafraid of that festering slime of a man.

 “You first,” I told him.